Chart Color Schemes

 An assessment of population growth drivers in Kingsgrove (South) - Bardwell Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Kingsgrove (South) - Bardwell Park's population is around 13,536 as of Nov 2025.
-This reflects an increase of 563 people since the 2021 Census, which reported a population of 12,973 people.
+Based on AreaSearch's analysis, Kingsgrove (South) - Bardwell Park's population is around 13,536 as of Feb 2026.
+This reflects an increase of 563 people (4.3%) since the 2021 Census, which reported a population of 12,973 people.
 The change is inferred from the estimated resident population of 13,340 from the ABS as of June 2024 and an additional 6 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,571 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 81.0% of overall population gains during recent periods.
+This population level equates to a density ratio of 3,571 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 81.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, lower quartile growth of Australian statistical areas is anticipated, with the area expected to grow by 455 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 1.9% in total over the 17 years.
+As we examine future population trends, lower quartile growth of statistical areas across the nation is anticipated, with the area expected to expand by 455 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 1.9% in total over the 17 years.

 Frequently Asked Questions - Population